top of page

-The wearer/viewer is presented with an opportunity to engage with the piece.
-Scanning the QR code with a smartphone leads to a website designed specifically for and about the project.
+The wearer/viewer is presented with an opportunity to engage with this piece.
+Scanning the QR code with a smartphone leads to this website designed specifically for and about the project.
 Participation is encouraged contributing a photo of a found heart image, thus creating exaggerated significance and sentimentality in the piece.
 Facebook, Instagram, which extends to a visual language on a global level

 Designed to be worn over the heart, the brooch has talismanic properties in that the love will seep into the wearer by osmosis.

-Codes have been used in jewellery for thousands of years, to convey a visual language marking religion,creed and divination.
-By recontextualizing code to what is considered modern in present day, in 50 years this piece will be seen as a survey in the advancement that incorporates technology and visual culture in art.
+Codes have been used in jewellery for thousands of years, to convey a visual language marking religion, creed and divination.
+By recontextualizing code to what is considered modern in present day in the from of a Microsoft QR code, in 50 years, I hope this piece will be seen as a survey of a point in time in technology and visual culture in art.

 burning love ceremony